Latin: Mitragyna speciosa

 Parts Used: Leaves

-Taste/Energetics: Bitter, warming
+Taste/Energetics: Bitter, cooling, drying

 Properties: Analgesic, stimulant, sedative at higher doses, anxiolytic, euphoric

 Kratom has numerous constituents that give it its complex pharmacological effects.
-Two of the main alkaloids (mytraginine and 7-hydroxy-mytraginine) are noted to be the primary alkaloids that target opiate receptors as well as sympathetic adrenergic receptor sites- giving the plant both stimulating and analgesic properties.
+Two of the main alkaloids (mytraginine and 7-hydroxy-mytraginine) are noted to be the primary alkaloids that target opioid receptors as well as sympathetic adrenergic receptor sites- giving the plant both stimulating and analgesic properties.

 Kratom can generally be categorized into country of origin (Bali, Indonesia, Thailand) and three main groups- red , green and white leaf.
 Green and white leafed kratom tend to be more energizing and stimulating and some say that green is especially useful for those with anxiety and depression.
 Green strains tend to be powerful and long lasting.
 White strains tend to be the most energizing and last the shortest time.
 Red vein leaf varieties are more sedating and these varieties are more commonly used for detoxing off of opiates.